Telescope snaps family portrait of 2 planets around baby sun

 The researchers took multiple images of this youthful solar system over the past year to verify the findings, while reviewing older data.
 A disk on the telescope known as a coronagraph blocked the starlight, exposing the two much fainter planets.

 Future instruments like ESO’s Extremely Large Telescope, still five years away, should be able to detect even smaller, less dense planets.
-The main mirror will span 128 feet (39 meters), more than four times the size of the Very Large Telescope, making it the “the world’s biggest eye on the sky,” according to the ESO.
+The main mirror will span 128 feet, more than four times the size of the Very Large Telescope, making it the “the world’s biggest eye on the sky,” according to the ESO.

 For now, there is no evidence that this young star has more planets, but “it is certainly possible and they might just be too faint,” Bohn said.